cfengine/documentation/enterprise-cfengine-guide/federated-reporting.markdown

     ```console
     # /var/cfengine/bin/psql cfsettings -s 'truncate remote_hubs'
     ```

-- Reinstall and configure the superhub as described in [#Installation]
+- Reinstall and configure the superhub as described in [Installation][Federated Reporting#Installation]
 - Import any saved information into Mission Portal via the [Import & Export API] or Mission Portal Settings UI
 - Wait 20 minutes for federated reporting to be updated from feeders to superhub